kalyanideshmukh11/Online-Banking-using-Java-Spring-Boot/README.md

 In the implemented solution, the auto scaling group is destined target for the load balancer.The integrated Elastic Load balancing handles the increased workload without disrupting the overall flow.
 Currently, we are using Fargate launch type for the tasks as it provides efficient service in lower price.
 One of the advantage of Application Load Balancer is the support for Path based routing and priority rules .This allows multiple services to use same listener port on a single application load balancer.

+### Deployed as Docker Container (Extra Credit)
+The springboot application was deployed on Amazon Fargate using docker image.
+AWS Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+Fargate makes it easy for you to focus on building your applications.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

 ## Feature Set
 * Add a new account to the system.